scoupar/Listen/README.md

 # List:en
 To Listen To app: Javascript app to retrieve date from HTML form and display in a list.
+An exercise in manipluating the DOM.

 ### Learning Objectives